yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-mar-2023/index.md

 bylaws has been digging deep into {{< gh-hovercard "9969" "audio synchronization," >}} improving the codebase here and there, and managing to avoid stalls by linking the guest sample tracking to the host.

 This change caused some regressions, as some games are *very sensitive* to audio scheduling requirements.
-Users reported popping sounds after the merge, so bylaws improved the situation by adding a constant 15 ms of {{< gh-hovercard “10027” “latency” >}} to the sample count reporting.
+Users reported popping sounds after the merge, so bylaws improved the situation by adding a constant 15 ms of {{< gh-hovercard "10027" "latency" >}} to the sample count reporting.

 ## Other CPU and Kernel changes